ayshaax/reproducible_research/README.md

 You can now delete the `dev` branch if you do not wish to continue working on it later.

-Congratulations!
-Your repository with a reproducible analysis of logistic growth data is complete.
-You could add some final comments to the README.md file for any future users who come across your repo.
+**Congratulations!** Your repository with a reproducible analysis of logistic growth data is complete.
+You can add some final comments to the README.md file for any future users who come across your repo.

 - To make your repo public, go to the **Settings** tab and scroll down to the **Danger Zone**.